State and Local Transportation Resources

 Technical questions about this guidance can be directed to firstname.lastname@example.org.

-The two-year grace period for completing quantitative hot-spot analyses using MOVES and EMFAC ended on December 20, 2012; new PM hot-spot conformity analyses required under 40 CFR 93.123(b)(1) started after this date must be quantitative rather than qualitative.
-See the Federal Register notice (PDF) and EPA's latest MOVES policy guidance for details.
+The two-year grace period for completing quantitative hot-spot analyses using MOVES2014 ends on October 7, 2016; new PM hot-spot conformity analyses required under 40 CFR 93.123(b)(1) started after this date must be based on MOVES2014.
+See the Federal Register notice (PDF) (5 pp, 230K, published October 7, 2014) and EPA's latest MOVES policy guidance for details.